 The policy of A. E. Phillips Lab School shall be that no mode of attire will be considered proper for school wear that disrupts the classroom and/or the school's positive learning environment.
 The principal or his/her designee of the school shall make the final decision as to what is considered proper or improper dress according to the guidelines provided.
 The school's position is that it wants to teach each student to use good judgment in his/her total appearance so that the attention of others is not distracted from the purpose of the school.
+Cleanliness and values of the community shall be a basic consideration.
+The intent of this dress code is to maintain an optimum learning environment throughout the school day and all school-sponsored activities.
+A student whose attire/appearance is not acceptable will be required to make necessary changes in his/her appearance/ clothing.

-A student whose attire/appearance is not acceptable will be required to make necessary changes in his/her appearance/clothing.
+Student dress and grooming are not to adversely affect the students' participation in classes, school programs, other school-related activities, or detract from the learning environment of the school.
 Extremes in style and fit in student dress and extremes in style of grooming will not be permitted.
-No student shall wear, possess, use, distribute, display or sell any clothing, jewelry, emblem, symbols, sign or other things which are evidence of affiliation with drugs, alcohol, violence or gang related activities or exhibits profane or obscene language/gestures, or sexual connotation.
+Administrators are authorized to use their discretion in determining extremes in styles of dress and grooming and what is appropriate and suitable for school wear.
+No student shall wear, possess, use, distribute, display or sell any clothing, jewelry, emblem, blade, symbols, sign or other things which are evidence of affiliation with drugs, alcohol, violence or gang related activities or exhibits profane or obscene language/gestures.
+Policies regarding dress and grooming stress the importance of reducing distractions that inhibit learning and are addressed as an attempt to enhance the learning environment.